sullewarehouse/json-plus/docs/JSON_OBJECT-&-JSON_ARRAY.md

 - [Generate](#Generate)
 - [FormatOverride](#FormatOverride)

+## MakeRoot
+Create a root object or array node and assign it to the class.

 ## Empty
 Returns false if the class does not have a JSON root node, true otherwise.